MarcWng/Popeye/README.md

 ## Setup
-To run this project, install docker on your engine and use docker-compose to build the project Make sure Docker is running by using systemctl on Linux beforehand
+To run this project, install docker on your engine and use docker-compose to build the project Make sure Docker is running by using systemctl on Linux beforehand.
 ```sh
 systemctl start docker
 ```